boonebgorges/buddypress-docs/readme.txt

 = 1.4.4 =
 * Fixes incorrect tag directory links at the bottom of individual Docs
+* Fixes CSS for hover actions in Docs directory

 = 1.4.3 =
 * Fixes bug introduced in 1.4.2 that prevents certain sorts of Doc editing